 Directed by Ridley Scott, Alien was essentially a slasher horror movie in space – The Texas Chainsaw Massacre’s raw terror was an influence – but the quality of its writing, acting, and stark direction elevated it above the ranks of B-movie schlock, and turned survivor Lieutenant Ripley (Sigourney Weaver) into a science fiction movie icon.

 Alien’s success ensured more horrors would follow – and over 40 years later, the series’ timeline is a complicated one.
 Some plot threads reach right back to the creation of life on our planet.
 Other threads, meanwhile, have been left tantalisingly dangling.
-Here’s how the timeline looks in chronological order.
+Here’s how the Alien timeline looks in chronological order.

 What order should I watch the Alien movies in?

 - Alien: Covenant